KilianLavenan/medical-rag-chat/README.md

 The chatbot will launch directly in your browser with the streamlit interface.
 No installation required, just type your medical question and get an answer.

-On Spaces, the embeddings are precomputed so you can start chatting immediately.
+On Streamlit, the embeddings are precomputed so you can start chatting immediately.

 ## ❓ Demonstration Questions